War3Evo/War3Source-EVO/README.md

 **GAME MODE CURRENTLY SETUP TO COMPILE FOR IS TF2**

-Working: TF2, ~~CSGO~~ CSGO is only partially working, if you've got programming skills, you can make it work!
+Working: TF2, ~~CSGO is only partially working, if you've got programming skills, you can make it work!~~

 Updated for Sourcemod 1.8